menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Charleston is generally considered to be a blue-collar town.
-61.13% of the Charleston workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Charleston is a blue-collar town, with 61.13% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Charleston is a city of production and manufacturing workers, transportation and shipping workers, and construction workers and builders.
 There are especially a lot of people living in Charleston who work in office and administrative support (8.31%), food service (5.65%), and sales jobs (3.99%).

 Setting & Lifestyle